efrj/The-Gamer-List/README.md

-# The-Gamer-List
+# The Gamer List
-A project a simple list of video games.
+This project is a simple website video games.